A great school,

 Nearly twenty day-care centres in rural Gujarat have been working since 1982 to improve learning about life skills, better health, nutrition and basic skills.
 The approach, usually involving mothers, emphasizes the role of the family in early childhood education.
 In areas where primary schools are not of a quality comparable to the day-care centres, "graduates” from these centres sustain their “head start” at after-school classes organised by AKES’s Rural Primary Education Programme.

 One of the oldest schools of the network, the Aga Khan School, Mundra (Gujarat) has been rebuilt after the original building was destroyed in an earthquake, and is well-poised to offer English-medium education.
 It has plans to convert from the present State curriculum to the national ICSE curriculum.
 The Diamond Jubilee School for Boys in Mumbai has now been relocated to a brand new school and is now called the Diamond Jubilee High School, offering the ICSE curriculum.
-AKESI also operates high schools in Hyderabad, Warangal, Adilabad and Gadhchiroli, all in Andhra Pradesh, as well as in Sidhpur and Chitravad in Gujarat.
+AKESI also operates high schools in Hyderabad, Warangal, Adilabad and Gadhchiroli, all in Telangana, as well as in Sidhpur and Chitravad in Gujarat.

 View the Aga Khan Schools in India